-There is a single lift car that serves all floors.
-The capacity of the lift is 600kg and the lift motor room is accessed via a ceiling hatch located on the 5th floor.
+The lift motor room is accessed via a ceiling hatch located on the 5th floor.
 Ladders to access the hatch are stored in the 5th floor riser cupboard.
-The hatch is opened with a 54 suited key and the lift override switch for Firefighters is external adjacent the firefighters' white box.
+The hatch is opened with a 54 suited key.

 There is a full height door (secured by suited 54 type mortice lock) within the lift motor room that provides access to the flat roof.
 There are no anchor points / man safe system on the roof.